 Where to stay near The Royal Mile

 Edinburgh’s well-worn thoroughfare from the Castle to Holyrood Palace is central to any visitor’s itinerary.
 Subdivided into four streets – Castlehill, Lawnmarket, High Street and Canongate – The Royal Mile is home to museums, churches, pubs and restaurants.
 Yes, it’s a magnet for tartan-stuffed souvenir stores but this is also Edinburgh at its most fascinating.
 Radiating off The Royal Mile is an atmospheric warren of narrow closes, steep lanes and hidden vaults.
 The architecture is a topsy-turvy blend of blackened sandstone facades, rubblestone tenements and merchant houses.

 View down towards the Royal Mile in Edinburgh at sunset © Walencienne/Shutterstock

-Tucked down a narrow passageway just off The Royal Mile, Old Town Chambers – a collection of stylish, luxury serviced apartments – are set in a thoughtfully restored fifteenth-century building enlivened with modern comforts such as Nespresso machines and an on-site gym.
+Tucked down a narrow passageway just off The Royal Mile, Old Town Chambers is a collection of stylish, luxury serviced apartments set in a thoughtfully restored fifteenth-century building.
+Each is enlivened with modern comforts such as Nespresso machines and there's an on-site gym.

-Just moments from the castle, the nine riotously indulgent suites at The Witchery promise a memorable stay from the antique furniture and tapestry-draped beds to the roll-top baths, complimentary champagne and the chance to dine on a full Scottish breakfast at the famously spooky restaurant.
+Just moments from the castle, the nine riotously indulgent suites at The Witchery promise a memorable stay.
+Expect antique furniture and tapestry-draped beds, roll-top baths, complimentary champagne and the chance to dine on a full Scottish breakfast at the famously spooky restaurant.